Debt Collection HarassmentDebt Collectors Must Treat You with Respect & Tell the Truth

 This is where time is of the essence.
 Under the FDCPA, if you dispute any part of the debt you must send a written dispute within 30 days of receiving your first validation notice, which the collector must send you within 5 days of first contacting you.
-Your written dispute doesn’t need to be formal or long, just tell the collector you dispute the debt and want verification of the debt (use this sample letter to make it easy).
+Your written dispute doesn’t need to be formal or long, just tell the collector you dispute the debt and want verification of the debt.
 Do this as soon as possible after your first communication with the debt collector; make a copy of the letter for your records.
 Next, go in person to a U.S. Post Office and send the written dispute via certified mail.
 Make sure to save both little green slips of paper – the one you get when you send the letter, as well as the one you get back in the mail with the recipient’s signature (take a picture with your phone).

 If you think you may be experiencing illegal harassment from a debt collector, call Hawks Quindel’s Madison office at 608-257-0040 to speak with one of our consumer protection attorneys at no charge.